LinkStackOrg/docs/docs/docker/reverse-proxies.md

 ```
 Start your Docker Compose and navigate to your "persistent storage" and
 change the .env search for FORCE_HTTPS=false (line 85) and set this to "true"
+For this to work, the following must be set in the Traefik Config (static config)
+serversTransport:
+  insecureSkipVerify: true

 ## Nginx
 Make sure to use HTTPS to access your container to avoid mixed content errors